Yannis4444/Orange-Share/README.md

 </p>

 A small python server that accepts requests from an Apple shortcut to allow sharing all sorts of media from iOS with any desktop OS.
-It allows sending content right from the share sheet - similar to AirDrop between Apple Devices
+It allows sending content right from the share sheet - similar to AirDrop between Apple Devices.

 <table>
     <thead>